We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 - Tower of Terror – People over 102 cm (3.4 ft) can ride this horrifying elevator drop.
 Melissa (14) loves it and she wants to go every time, so Angelo goes with her while the rest of us go to Toy Story Mania, right beside it.
 It’s dark, scary, and no thanks.
 Ride early in the day or grab a FastPass early on.

 - Toy Story Mania – The best ride in the world, where you shoot pies, pop balloons, break plates, and all on a 3D ride.
 Everyone who can sit unassisted can ride.
 These are the longest lines in the park.
 Ride it first thing in the morning or get your FastPass early.
 They tend to finish in the first hours of the park.
-The lines here are so pretty!
-Very worth the wait!
+The lines here are so pretty, though, it’s very worth the wait!

 - Trans Steamer line – A boat line that takes you from one port to the other.
 You can’t choose to stay for 2 stops, you must leave on the next stop, but still, a good thing.
 Anyone can ride.

-* Don’t miss the shell ice cream sandwich.
+* Don’t miss the shell ice cream sandwich sold at the kiosk right in front of Tower of Terror.
 They’re super cute!

 - Aquatopia – a ride in little boats that threaten to wet you a lot of times, but doesn’t.
 Well, during summer times, you can choose if you want to get wet or not.
 For anyone who can sit without assistance.